Emilia-Guadalupe/MineSweep-Game-React/README.md

+## How do you start

+You can start downloading or cloning the Zip file of the proyect

+## Get everything ready

+For this proyect, you'll need to install this dependencies on your proyect:
+- react-toastify": "^7.0.3

+You'll need for the CSS, but you can use your own styles, if you want.

+## Can you win?

+Try the game here: https://nifty-bose-180478.netlify.app

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).